 These projects gave GPA Luxury the opportunity to work with two fantastic design houses that are making big waves in the premium games industry – and particularly in the realm of premium playing card design.

 Kevin Cantrell Studio, which is based in Salt Lake City, designed the playing cards and distinctive black and gold box for the Standards set.
 The Texas-based Chad Michael Studio, meanwhile, dreamt up the brief for the Makers set and designed Roxley’s premium cards and chips.

 Other big names in the sector include Clove St. Press, a San Diego-based company that specialises in direct impression printing, and prestigious design house Stranger & Stranger.

 What all these companies have in common is an eye for detail, and a passion for creating high-quality products that will stand the test of time.
 Ultimately, these aren’t just games; they are cherished keepsakes will be passed from one generation to the next.

-The future of premium gaming
+The future of premium tabletop games & games market